-In non-confined riverine systems, the width of the valley across which the system can migrate without encountering a hillside, high terrace, or other feature that is likely to resist migration is at least twice the average bankfull width of the channel.
-Non-confined riverine systems typically occur on alluvial fans, deltas in lakes, and along broad valleys.
-A channel can be confined by substantial artificial levees if the average distance across the channel at bankfull is more than half the distance between the levees.
-This assumes that the channel would not be allowed to migrate past the levees, and that levee breaches will be repaired.
-Confinement is unrelated to the channel entrenchment.
-Entrenched channels can be confined or non-confined (Figure 3.3).
+In non-confined riverine systems, the width of the valley across which the system can migrate without encountering a hillside, terrace, or other feature that is likely to prevent further migration is at least twice the average bankfull width of the channel.
+Non-confined riverine systems typically occur on alluvial fans and plains, deltas in lakes, and along broad valleys.